xoopscube/documentation/en/about.md

 ## <span class="iconify" data-icon="flat-color-icons:about"></span> The Project

-The project is Open Source, maintained, developed and supported by a group of volunteers to broaden the vision of a free Internet integrating everyone's creativity and skills.
-A shared vision to create a framework-agnostic web application platform, which is at the very beginning of the innovation process, and the guiding principles of OSS constituted the strategy of the original project.
+The project was Open Source, maintained, developed, and supported by a group of volunteers to broaden the vision of a free Internet integrating everyone’s creativity and skills.
+A shared vision to create a framework-agnostic web application platform, which was at the very beginning of the innovation process, and the guiding principles of OSS constituted the strategy of the original project.

-Since 2005, XCube's architecture and modularity in design and the freedom of choice of development tools allow developers and designers to use their favorite frameworks and libraries.
-The fundamental principles of the project are at the origin of the innovative 3S concept which stands for: Simple, Secure, Scalable.
+Since 2005, XCube’s architecture and modularity in design, along with the freedom of choice of development tools, allowed developers and designers to use their favorite frameworks and libraries.
+The fundamental principles of the project were at the origin of the innovative 3S concept which stood for: Simple, Secure, Scalable.

 ---